thisisamank/wagmi-book/content/docs/DS01/Week 1/_index.md

 4. Take two numbers and an operator (+, -, \*, /).
 Calculate the result.
 (Use if conditions)

 ### 🔹 Loops

-1. Calculate electricity bill using rate slabs and units consumed.
+1. Print numbers from 1 to N using a loop.
-2. Calculate average of N numbers.
+2. Calculate the sum of first N natural numbers using a loop.
-3. Calculate discount on a product (based on percentage).
+3. Print the multiplication table of a given number using a loop.
-4. Calculate distance between two points (input x1, y1, x2, y2).
+4. Find the factorial of a number using a loop.